-While some of these results speak for themselves, others are less intuitive.
-For example, as a resource-rich state, North Dakota generates a substantial share of its tax revenue from severance taxes on oil and natural gas, the burden of which is borne mainly by consumers outside North Dakota.
-As a result, in terms of tax collections per capita, North Dakota joins the ranks of the high-tax states in the Northeast even though North Dakota’s tax burden is comparatively low.
+Some of these results are less intuitive than others.
+For example, even though North Dakota ranks third for state and local tax collections, the resource-rich state generates a substantial part of its tax revenue from severance taxes on oil and natural gas, which are borne mainly by consumers outside North Dakota.
+As a result, North Dakota joins the ranks of high-tax states in terms of per capita collections even though the tax burden on North Dakotans is comparatively low.

-It is also important to note that severance taxes are far from the only example of “tax exporting” states engage in.
+It’s worth noting that severance taxes are only one of many examples of the “tax exporting” that states engage in.
 Travel taxes—such as hotel, car rental, and meal taxes—also disproportionately impact nonvoting nonresidents who have few means of redress.
 As a result, states that generate substantial amounts of tax revenue from tourism may also show tax collections per capita that are significantly higher than the actual tax burden that falls on the in-state population.
+Taxes on businesses may also be exported, at least in part, to investors across the country, and to employees wherever they are located.
 It is important to keep both legal incidence and economic incidence in mind when evaluating the true costs of any tax.